Our People

 • Associate Professor in Economics

 I am an Official Fellow and Tutor in Economics at St Peter’s and an Associate Professor at the Department of Economics.
-I joined St Peter’s in September 2014 after completing a three-year postdoc at Nuffield College.
-Before coming to Oxford, I finished my PhD In Economics at the London School of Economics.
+I joined St Peter’s in September 2014 after being a postdoctoral research fellow at Nuffield College for three years.
+Before coming to Oxford, I completed my PhD In Economics at the London School of Economics.

 Teaching

-At the Department of Economics, I lecture second- and third-year undergraduate students and first year MPhil students.
+At the Department of Economics, I give undergraduate lectures to second and third-year students and graduate lectures in the MPhil programme.

 Research